tule1213/kotlin-web-site/docs/topics/tour/kotlin-tour-intermediate-functions.md

 access to the receiver object's member functions and properties without explicitly referencing the receiver, your code becomes more concise and easier to read.

 To demonstrate this, consider an example that configures items in a menu.
-Let's begin with a `MenuItem` class, and a `Menu` class that contains a function to add items to the menu called `item()` as well as a list of all menu items `items`:
+Let's begin with a `MenuItem` class and a `Menu` class that contains a function to add items to the menu called `item()`, as well as a list of all menu items `items`:

 ```kotlin
 class MenuItem(val name: String)